Table of Contents

 Soft-keyboard on agent service staff console

-When agent service staff is working on Windows or macOS, the local keyboard is used as remote keyboard on customer PC.
-There may be some keyboard shortcuts conflict between agent staff local keyboard and the keyboard on remote customer PC as illustrated in shortcut keys remapping above.
+When agent service staff is working on Windows or macOS, the local keyboard is used as remote keyboard on client PC.
+There may be some keyboard shortcuts conflict between agent staff local keyboard and the keyboard on remote client PC as illustrated in shortcut keys remapping above.

-To avoid such conflicts, WITHOUT shortcut keys remappings, soft-keyboard provides the convenient means to have direct typing on the remote customer PC with multimedia and editor shortcuts keys.
-It is like a local keyboard of remote customer desktop.
+To avoid such conflicts, WITHOUT shortcut keys remappings, soft-keyboard provides the convenient means to have direct typing on the remote client PC with multimedia and editor shortcuts keys.
+It is like a local keyboard of remote client desktop.

 Show / hide soft-keyboard on agent service staff console

 Currently, only “United States US” keyboard layout is available for soft-keyboard.
-Therefore, the keyboard settings of customer and agent PC must be in “United States US” layout in order for soft-keyboard typing correct characters on customer PC.
+Therefore, the keyboard settings of client and agent PC must be in “United States US” layout in order for soft-keyboard typing correct characters on client PC.

 Soft-keyboard on agent service staff console